Middle Park (Colorado basin)

 Middle Park (elev.
-8000 ft) is a high basin in the Rocky Mountains of north-central Colorado in the United States.
-It is located in Grand County, on the southwest slope of Rocky Mountain National Park, approximately 50 miles (80 km) west of (and across the continental divide from) Boulder.
+8000 ft) is a high basin in the western United States, in the Rocky Mountains of north-central Colorado.
+Located in Grand County, it is on the southwest slope of Rocky Mountain National Park, approximately 50 mi west of Boulder, on opposite sides of the continental divide.

 Description

 The basin surrounds the headwaters of the Colorado River on the west side of the Front Range.
 It extends southwestward from the source of the Colorado at Grand Lake, downstream past Granby (the largest community), Hot Sulphur Springs, Parshall and Kremmling.
 It terminates on the western end roughly where the Colorado passes Gore Canyon at the southern end of the Gore Range.
 The valley also extends into the lower valleys of side tributaries on the upper Colorado such as the Fraser River, Williams Fork, and Willow Creek.
 The valley of the Fraser contains the towns of Fraser and Winter Park.
 The lower Blue River downstream of Dillon Reservoir is often included as part of Middle Park.

 The valley receives its name from being the middle (and smallest) of the three large mountain valleys (i.e., parks) in Colorado on the western side of the Front Range.
 The other two are North Park and South Park.
 U.S. Highway 34 traverses the valley from the northeast to the southwest, and connects to U.S. Highway 40 at Granby.
+Despite being the smallest of the basins, it is also the most populous of them.